johnsonabigail/eco395m-exercises/exercises-4/writing/exercises-4.md

 </table>

-This tells us that a positive association with PC1 is predicted to increase the probability a bottle of wine is red by about 20%.
+This tells us that a positive association with PC1 is predicted to increase the probability that a bottle of wine is red by about 20%.
 Once again, this is consistent with our previous analysis of the principal components for each color of wine.